-- Unwillingness to allow a slacker to fail and subsequently learn from their own mistakes. - Devotion to the ideal of 'the good of the team'-without common-sense realization of how this can allow others to
+• Unwillingness to allow a slacker to fail and subsequently learn from their own mistakes.

-- You like to make others happy even at your own expense.
-You always feel you have to do better, your best is power. - You always feel you have to do better-your best is never enough. - Your willingness to interpret the slightest contribution by a slacker as 'progress.' - You are willing to make personal sacrifices so as to not abandon a hitchhiker-without realizing you are devaluing yourself in this process. - Long-suffering martyrdom-nobody but you could stand this. - The ability to cooperate but not delegate. - Excessive conscientiousness. - The tendency to feel responsible for others at the expense of being responsible for yourself.
+- Devotion to the ideal of 'the good of the team'-without common-sense realization of how this can allow others to take advantage of you.
+Sometimes you show (and are secretly proud of) irrational loyalty to others. - You like to make others happy even at your own expense. - You always feel you have to do better-your best is never enough. - Your willingness to interpret the slightest contribution by a slacker as 'progress.' - You are willing to make personal sacrifices so as to not abandon a hitchhiker-without realizing you are devaluing yourself in this process. - Long-suffering martyrdom-nobody but you could stand this. - The ability to cooperate but not delegate. - Excessive conscientiousness. - The tendency to feel responsible for others at the expense of being responsible for yourself.